chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-opencascade-mixer-with-pbt-impeller/3d-opencascade-mixer-with-pbt-impeller.rst

 - Solvers: ``lethe-fluid-sharp``
 - Transient problem
-- Rotating complex solid, defined by a step file using the OpenCascade shape, modelled with sharp immersed boundary
+- Rotating complex solid, defined by a step file using the OpenCascade shape, modeled with sharp immersed boundary

 ----------------------------
 Files Used in This Example
 ----------------------------

-* Parameter file: ``/examples/sharp-immersed-boundary-solver/3d-opencascade-mixer-with-pbt-impeller/mixer.prm``
+* Parameter file: ``/examples/sharp-immersed-boundary/3d-opencascade-mixer-with-pbt-impeller/mixer.prm``
-* Step file: ``/examples/sharp-immersed-boundary-solver/3d-opencascade-mixer-with-pbt-impeller/impeller.step``
+* Step file: ``/examples/sharp-immersed-boundary/3d-opencascade-mixer-with-pbt-impeller/impeller.step``

 -----------------------